Nathan-Carpenter-Git/Dusty-Utilities/README.md

 Add "using static DustyUtils.Utils" or "using static DustyUtils.SaveUtils" to use available functions

 ### Utils
+- GetAllComponentsFromGameObjectChildren<T>(Transform parent) - returns all components from all children in a parent object
 - GetRandomArrayElement<T>(Array array) / GetRandomListElement<T>(List<T> list) - returns a random "element" or "value" from an array or list
 - CheckGetComponent<T>(Gameobject obj) - returns component from gameObject and logs a warning if a component cannot be found
+- GetAngleFromDirection(float directionX, float directionY) - returns Z angle from normalized direction

 ### Save Utils
 - SaveData<T>(T data, string fileName) - saves data as a file name to JSON.
 (Directory is the persistent data path)